 Khao Khitchakut National Park covers rich, verdant forestland of some 58 square kilometers, where many herbal plants and wildlife are found.
 On the hilltop is Khitchakut Temple, where people flock every year from February to April to worship the giant rocks on the summit.
 There is a trace of Buddha's Footprint, which people believe will bring them prosperity.

 Mu Ko Chang National Park comprises 650 square kilometers of marine national park, encompassing 52 islands.
 Apart from the most important island -- Koh Chang, other islands like Ko Khlum, Koh Lao Ya Nahi, Ko Ngam, Ko Mai Si Yai, Ko Wai, and Ko Rang still retain their natural beauty.

 Klong Prao Beach, situated in Trat province on Koh Chang island, is the most extensive beach in the area.
 The southern region of Klong Prao Beach is divided into three parts by the estuary of Klong Plu Waterfall and a channel.

 (53.54 km from Namtok Phlio National Park)

 Namtok Phlio is located off Sukhumvit Road to the southeast of Chanthaburi.
-The easiest way to reach the waterfall is to rent a motorcycle or hire a pickup truck taxi in Chanthaburi, which will cost about 400 Thai Baht per round trip.
+To reach the waterfall, renting a motorcycle or hiring a pickup truck taxi in Chanthaburi is the most convenient option, with an approximate cost of 400 Thai Baht for a round trip.